caripizza/lab-04-guess-or-hang/LAB.md

 1. Allow user to play again
 1. Don't allow the play game button to be pressed if game is in progress

+## Table Stakes

+These must be in place for your lab to be graded:

+1. Commit history showing pairing
+1. Pass Travis
+1. Deployed GH Pages

 ## Rubric

 * Selects random word **2pts**